SampleEnvironment/SECoP/protocol/specification/messages/errors.rst

 ``error_*``: Error replies
 --------------------------

+.. message:: [reply] error_* <specifier> <error-report>

     Contains an error class from the list below as its second item (the specifier).
 The third item of the message is an :ref:`error-report`, containing the request message (minus line endings) as a string in its first element, a (short) human readable text as its second element.
 The third element is a JSON object, containing possibly implementation specific information about the error (stack dump etc.).

-Example:
+Examples:

 .. code::

     > read tx:target
     < error_read tx:target ["NoSuchModule", "tx is not configured on this SEC node", {}]

     > change ts:target 12
     < error_change ts:target ["NoSuchParameter", "ts has no parameter target", {}]

     > change t:target -9
     < error_change t:target ["RangeError", "requested value (-9) is outside limits (0..300)", {}]

     > meas:volt?
     < error_meas:volt?  ["ProtocolError", "unknown action", {}]